AsgerHB/state-space-transformation-shielding/Cart Pole Dimensionality Reduction.typ

     <no_safe_strategy>],

   [#figure(image("Graphics/Cart Pole/Fitting Polynomial to Unfinished Shield.svg", fit:"cover"),
-      caption: "The result of taking two steps in the fixed-point iteration.
+      caption: "The result of taking four steps in the fixed-point iteration.
 A 3rd-degree polynomial is fit to the average between the two decision boundaries.")
     <unfinished_shield>],